oracle/node-oracledb/doc/api.md

 ## <a name="initnodeoracledb"></a> <a name="configureconnections"></a> 14.
 Initializing Node-oracledb

 The node-oracledb add-on consists of JavaScript code that calls a binary module.
 This binary loads Oracle Client libraries which communicate over Oracle Net to an existing database.
-The Oracle Client libraries need to be installed separately.
+Node-oracledb can be installed with `npm` but the Oracle Client libraries need to be installed separately.
 See the [node-oracledb installation instructions][2].
 Oracle Net is not a separate product: it is how the Oracle Client and Oracle Database communicate.

 ![node-oracledb Architecture](./images/node-oracledb-architecture.png)